 You might be wondering, what’s the difference between rotary, die cut, and flat bed die cutting?
 How is laser cut different from both of them?
 Here’s a brief overview of the methods.

-1. Flatbed die cutting: As its name implies, a hydraulic flatbed press pushes down blades that cut material to the desired shape.
+- Flatbed die cutting: As its name implies, a hydraulic flatbed press pushes down blades that cut material to the desired shape.

-2. Rotary die cutting: A cylindrical die, with blades around the entire cylinder, cuts shapes out of the material, moving in a circular motion.
+- Rotary die cutting: A cylindrical die, with blades around the entire cylinder, cuts shapes out of the material, moving in a circular motion.
 This efficient movement cuts out numerous identical shapes as it rotates.

-Pros and Cons of Each Die Cutting Method
+The Advantages of Each Die Cutting Method

-1. FLATBED DIE CUTTING
+1. FLATBED DIE CUTTING — Simple Can Be Useful

-Flat bed die cutting machines stamp out simple shapes, like a cookie cutter.
+Flatbed die cutting machines stamp out simple shapes, like a cookie cutter.
 A cutting die is fabricated and placed in a hydraulic press, which allows it to cut thick material and material in a sheeted form.

 Tools can be changed easily and quickly, making flat bed die cutting an excellent choice for low-volume projects or if a product isn’t working correctly on a rotary or laser-cutting machine.

-2. ROTARY DIE CUTTING
+2. ROTARY DIE CUTTING — Best For High-Volume Projects

 The press’s rotating cylinder blade cuts the material to exact lengths, keeping tight tolerances by using servo motors to maintain registration.
 Rotary dies, known for their durability, can cut rolls of material that perfectly fit on same-sized objects, which is a critical advantage for parts in the medical, military, and aerospace industries, among others.

-3. LASER DIE CUTTING
+3. LASER CUTTING — No Blades Needed

 [ ] Speed and High Volume